cubicool/prophile/README.md

 ## Compiling / Integrating

-**TODO**: Finish adding support to support including this project as a "git submodule", and subsequently being used with the CMake *add_subdirectory* command.
+**TODO**: Finish adding support to facilitate including this project as a "git submodule", and subsequently being used with the CMake *add_subdirectory* command.